How to Cut a Cigar Without a Cutter Like a Pro

 Blunt Instruments: Screwdrivers and Golf Tees

-Now, I understand your skepticism, But believe us, these ordinary objects can perform surprisingly well in a pinch.
+Now, I understand your skepticism, but believe us, these ordinary objects can perform surprisingly well in a pinch.
 The key lies in handling them with patience and a delicate touch.

 Testing the Draw